projetmooc/edx-platform/docs/en_us/course_authors/source/common_problems.rst

  :alt: Image of a numerical input problem

 Note that students' responses don't have to be exact for these problems.
 You can specify a margin of error, or tolerance.
-YOu can also specify a correct answer explicitly, or use a Python script.
+You can also specify a correct answer explicitly, or use a Python script.
 For more information, see the instructions below.

 Responses for numerical input problems can include integers, fractions, and constants such as *pi* and *g*.
 Responses can also include text